-Takeaway: Both men and women are likely to share their phone number with businesses such as doctor’s offices, sports leagues and churches, but women tend to be more willing to share their numbers.
+Takeaway: Both men and women are likely to share their phone number with businesses such as doctor’s offices, sports leagues, and churches, but women tend to be more willing to do so.
 More than half of women are likely to share their phone number to receive text messages from doctor’s offices, sports leagues, or churches.

 We also wanted to understand how likely individuals are to share their phone numbers with businesses to receive text messages about sales, coupons, or upcoming events.
 13.8% of respondents said that they were likely to share their number to receive text messages from a business.

 While only a portion of individuals were willing to receive text messages from businesses, our research identified the impact a discount would have on their willingness to receive promotional text messages.
-We asked respondents to identify how large a discount on a $100 purchase would need to be to make them willing to share their phone number with a business.
+We asked respondents how large a discount on a $100 purchase would need to be for them to share their phone number with a business.

-57.2% of respondents were willing to share their phone number with a business if they receive a discount of 40% or less.
+57.3% of respondents were willing to share their phone number with a business if they received a discount of less than 40%.
 23.3% of respondents were willing to share their number to receive promotional text messages for a discount of less than 20%.

-When reviewing different segments of respondents, we found that 18–24 year olds were significantly more likely to share their phone numbers than the average consumer.
-72% of 18 – 24 year olds were willing to share their phone number with a business to receive promotional text messages for a discount of 40% or less.
+When reviewing different segments of respondents, we found that ages 18–24 were significantly more likely to share their phone numbers than the average consumer.
+72.2% of them were willing to share their phone number with a business to receive promotional text messages for a discount of less than 40%.
 Of those, 25.5% were willing to share their number to receive promotional text messages for a discount of less than 20%.

 Takeaway: While consumers are less willing to receive promotional text messages from businesses, providing a discount to customers will increase their willingness to share their phone number in order to receive promotional text messages in the future.